lancedb/lance/README.md

-# Lance: A Columnar Data Foramt
+# Lance: A Columnar Data Format